MoHR Revamps1099 Helpline For Effective Response - UrduPoint

 MoHR Revamps1099 Helpline For Effective Response

+The Ministry of Human Rights has upgraded 1099 helpline for legal advice on human rights' violations to an MIS-Database for more effective response

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Mar, 2021 ) :The Ministry of Human Rights has been revamped and upgraded 1099 helpline for legal advice on human rights' violations to an MIS-Database for more effective response.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Mar, 2021 ) :The Ministry of Human Rights has upgraded 1099 helpline for legal advice on human rights' violations to an MIS-Database for more effective response.

 Now it provides a discrete SMS service to victims of gender-based violence (GBV).